Skip to content

 Ground-Truth Rewards, No Learned Reward Models

 One key design choice was to avoid learned reward models altogether.
 Learned critics can be gamed (“reward hacking”), or they might misjudge correctness if they only see approximate signals.
-By sticking to deterministic checks—did the code compile and solve the test cases? did the final numeric answer match the ground-truth?—R1-Zero gets a crystal-clear measure of success.
+By sticking to deterministic checks (did the code compile and solve the test cases? did the final numeric answer match the ground-truth?), R1-Zero gets a clear correctness signal.
 This also simplifies the training pipeline: no large value network to maintain, no risk that a flawed critic signals the wrong behavior.

 Emergent Self-Reflection and “Aha Moments”